RasaHQ/rasa/docs/nlu/components.rst

     This classifier uses MITIE to perform intent classification.
 The underlying classifier is using a multi-class linear SVM with a sparse linear kernel (see `MITIE trainer code <https://github.com/mit-nlp/MITIE/blob/master/mitielib/src/text_categorizer_trainer.cpp#L222>`_).

+    .. note:: This classifier does not rely on any featurizer as it extracts features on its own.

 :Configuration: